-In this post we will see how to check PowerShell version in Windows 10/8/7.
-Windows 10 ships with Windows PowerShell 5.0.
+In this post, we will see how to check the PowerShell version in Windows 11/10/8/7.
+Windows ships with Windows PowerShell 5.0.
 Nevertheless, it is always a good idea to use the latest version of PowerShell, as every new version introduces many new features.
 If you are using an earlier version of PowerShell on your Windows operating system, migrating to this version of Windows PowerShell will bring many benefits.

 We have seen how you can use PowerShell to generate a list of Windows Services, generate a list of Disabled Features, Export and Backup Device Drivers, Find System Uptime, Update Windows Defender definitions, list Drives, get Installed Driver list, Uninstall Windows Store Apps, Add item to Desktop Context Menu, Create System Image, download a file and more.

-To check the PowerShell version on your Windows system, type powershell in taskbar search and click on the result viz.
+To check the PowerShell version on your Windows system, type PowerShell in the taskbar search and click on the result viz.
 Windows PowerShell.
 Now use this command to check for, get and show the PowerShell version installed on your Windows computer:

 You will see your version details generated and displayed.